List of As Told by Ginger characters: Dodie Bishop

-She is the daughter of Joann and David Charles Bishop; Joann appears to be the source of Dodie's ruthless and deceitful nature, as Robert explained to his daughter that, as a teenager, Joann was the very same as Dodie: desperate for popularity, but always falling short of it.
-She is however far less judgmental and controlling than her mother, perhaps thanks to influence from her mild, timid father and his sharper perception of the word.
+She is the daughter of Joann and David Charles Bishop; Joann appears to be the source of Dodie's ruthless and deceitful nature, as Robert explained to his daughter that, as a teenager, Joann was the very same as Dodie: desperate for popularity but always falling short of it.
+She is however far less judgmental and controlling than her mother, perhaps thanks to influence from her mild, timid father and his much sharper perception of the word.

-Dodie is very close to her best friends, and can react very strongly when she feels she might lose her place in their hearts to someone else.
-She has even been resentful of the otherwise idolized Courtney Gripling, becoming jealous when she invites Ginger to participate in social events such as birthday parties or sleepovers, or when she believes Ginger is closer to Courtney than she is to her, like when they are seen seemingly sharing secrets during a fire drill (though in this case, her fears are actively stoked by Miranda).
+Dodie is very close to her best friends and can react very strongly when she feels she might lose her place in their hearts to someone else.
+She has even been resentful of the otherwise idolized Courtney Gripling, becoming quite jealous when she invites Ginger to participate in social events such as birthday parties or sleepovers, or when she believes Ginger is much closer to Courtney than she is to her, like when they are seen seemingly sharing secrets during a fire drill (though in this case, her fears are actively stoked by Miranda).
 This jealousy also reared its head when Darren and Ginger first became a couple and became somewhat absorbed in each other, leading her and Macie to attempt to split them up.
-When the plan was discovered and Ginger ceased to talk to them for a while, Dodie was consumed with guilt and can be heard leaving an apology in Ginger's answering machine.
+When the plan was discovered and Ginger ceased to talk to them for a while, Dodie was consumed with lots of guilt and can be heard leaving an apology in Ginger's answering machine.

 When she enters high school, Dodie attempts to become a cheerleader, but is relegated to the position of equipment manager.
 She matures, becoming slightly more careful in her approach to social situations and gossip: when she catches wind of her friend's boyfriend Darren being attracted to cheerleader Simone, she writes him a lengthy letter, telling him that she will not run to Ginger with the information but advising him to take care of the situation in the best way he can before someone gets hurt.

-At the end of the series finale, Dodie is shown marrying her boyfriend, Chet Zipper, with whom she has a baby daughter.
+At the end of the series finale, Dodie is shown married to her boyfriend, Chet Zipper, with whom she has a baby daughter that looks like Dodie.